Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 ##### Install Azure IoT Edge Dev Tool

 The IoT Edge Dev Tool greatly simplifies Azure IoT Edge development down to simple commands driven by environment variables.
-We recommend that you install the tool manually on the ARM64: https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup
+Setup the dev tool following this guide  https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup.
+We recommend that you install the Azure CLI using the install script for the ARM64.

 ##### Install core AzureML SDK for Python